electron/electron/docs/api/browser-window.md

 * `hidden-inset` results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.

-The `webPreferences` option is an object that can have following properties:
+The `webPreferences` option is an object that can have the following properties:

 * `nodeIntegration` Boolean - Whether node integration is enabled.
 Default is `true`.